 Fatal trucking accident involving alleged broker and shipper liability, summary judgment obtained… Read More

 Robert Griffin, Chair of the Trucking and Transportation Litigation Practice Group at CSH Law, speaks at the 2014 Arkansas Trucking Seminar.… Read More

 Robert Griffin, the Chair of CSH Law’s Trucking & Commercial Transportation and Motor Vehicle Litigation practice groups, will be a speaker in Nashville.… Read More

 Highlight: By persistent work to steadfastly guard the rights of the client, CSH attorneys were able to help a national… Read More

-Rob Griffin (Raleigh) and Chip Campbell (Raleigh) obtained a Rule 12(b)(6) dismissal of a punitive damages claim in a wrongful death suit in Alamance County… Read More
+Rob Griffin (Raleigh) and a former CSH Law attorney obtained a Rule 12(b)(6) dismissal of a punitive damages claim in a wrongful death… Read More